 Are you happy with your survival pantry?
-Do you feel you’ve got a pretty good store of food and supplies laid in should TEOTWAWKI (that’s “the end of the world as we know it” in prepper’s lingo) come about?
+Do you feel you’ve got a pretty good store of food and supplies should a disaster come about?
 You’ve got a good stock of sugar and salt, cans of vegetables and bags of rice and dried beans.
 But are you sure you have enough to get you through an emergency situation that might last from a few days to several weeks?

 1. Water: We tend to underestimate how much water we actually use in a given day.
 And this consideration doesn’t even include the water used in washing dishes, personal hygiene, toilet usage, etc.

 The minimum daily requirement for water per person is two quarts per day.
 In a hot environment or if you have ill people, nursing mothers, or pregnant women in the household, their water requirements will be more.
 It’s recommended that you have one gallon of water per day per person for emergency situations.

 Remember to save all the juices and water in the canned vegetables or fruits you have on hand to use in other applications or just to drink.
 Never throw away one drop of liquid.
 It’s too valuable.

 2. Water purification supplies: A week has gone by and now your water stores are beginning to look a little skimpy.
 How do you overcome that?
 There are several sources of water in your home that you can take advantage of.
 If you were aware that a potential disaster was about to strike, you could prepare by filling the tubs in the house with water.
 You can also use the water out of the toilet tank (NOT the bowl), if you haven’t treated it with one of those drop in cleansers or something.
 There is also the water contained in the water heater in your house.